paulstothard/helpful_commands/README.md

 The `::: *.fastq.gz` leads to one `sbatch` command being constructed per `.fastq.gz` file in the current directory.
 Each instance of `{1}` gets replaced with the full name of the `.fastq.gz` file, such that each input file gets a unique and related output filename (so that results aren't overwritten).

-To submit the jobs, run the `parallel` command again, without the `--dryrun` option:
+To submit the jobs, run the `parallel` command again, but without the `--dryrun` option:

 ```bash
 parallel --delay 1 -j 1 \